Distinctiveness Maximization in Datasets Assemblage: Introduction

 \textbf{The gap in the pipeline: datasets discovery}.
 Basic datasets discovery returns top-$k$ relevant datasets using keywords (e.g., AWS Marketplace~\cite{AWS}) or a base dataset (e.g., table union search~\cite{NargesianZPM18}).
 Its search process generally evaluates each candidate dataset individually, focusing on the similarity or overlaps between individual datasets and given keywords or base datasets.
 This can bring substantial information redundancy when assembling these returned datasets~\cite{PatonCW24}.
 Moreover, this approach \emph{implicitly} assumes that users can afford all of the discovered datasets to later perform tuples discovery, which is often unrealistic.
 Users often have a limited budget and emphasize the return on investment~\cite{AsudehN22}.

 \textbf{Our study: advanced datasets assemblage}.
 To bridge the above gap, we delve into advanced datasets assemblage.
-It builds upon the results of basic datasets discovery using a base dataset, allowing users to specify their \emph{fine-grained information needs} to assemble a concise yet useful dataset collection within a budget.
-It aims to evaluate the dataset collection as a whole to reduce information redundancy.
-In this paper, we express a user's fine-grained information needs as a query set because it is widely used to pinpoint fine-grained information within datasets~\cite{LinK14,DeepPK17} and can be easily formulated using the schema information of the base dataset from basic datasets discovery.
+It builds upon the results of basic datasets discovery using a user's base dataset.
+It allows a user to specify her \emph{fine-grained information needs} to assemble a useful dataset collection within a budget, aiming to evaluate the dataset collection as a whole to reduce information redundancy.
+Since SQL queries are widely used to pinpoint fine-grained and precise information within datasets~\cite{LinK14,DeepPK17,stonebraker2024goes}, we employ a query set with SQL queries to allow a user to express her fine-grained information needs.
+Additionally, the schemas of candidate datasets obtained through basic datasets discovery can be \emph{easily and effectively aligned} with the user's base dataset using the state-of-the-art schema alignment techniques, achieving high accuracy~\cite{abs-2407-11852}.
+Therefore, the user can readily formulate her query set using the schema information from her base dataset.
 We introduce the concept of \emph{\utility} to evaluate the usefulness of datasets discovered w.r.t. a user's fine-grained information needs.
-Let $Q(d)$ be the union of tuple sets returned by each query in a user's query set $Q$ on a dataset $d$ and $d_u$ be a base dataset.
+Let $Q(d)$ be the union of tuple sets returned by each query in a user's query set $Q$ on a dataset $d$ and $d_u$ be a user's base dataset.
 We define the distinctiveness for a dataset as \emph{the size of $Q(d)$, including tuples in $Q(d_u)$}.
 Correspondingly, the distinctiveness for a set of datasets is defined as \emph{the size of the union of $Q(d)$ over each dataset $d$ in a set of datasets, including tuples in $Q(d_u)$}.
-This definition, while not the only choice, is deemed suitable for two primary reasons: 1) The size of $Q(d)$ serves as a natural indicator of the usefulness of the dataset for a query set~\cite{LinK14}.
-2) It helps identify overlapping tuples, thus reducing information redundancy across datasets.
-By maximizing distinctiveness, advanced datasets assemblage identifies datasets with minimal information redundancy within a budget.
-Thus, it can locate useful datasets for tuples discovery in a cost-effective manner.
+The usefulness of datasets is application-dependent and remains an open problem, but this \utility{} definition serves as a starting point for assembling a useful dataset collection with distinct tuples as no one prefers to purchase an ``assembled'' dataset full of duplicate information.
+By maximizing distinctiveness, advanced datasets assemblage identifies datasets with minimal information redundancy within a budget, thereby locating useful datasets in a cost-effective manner.